 A professional restoration company that is skilled in water damage is the best way to make sure all water is removed and every affected area is dry.
 At McMahon Services, our water restoration team will work with you to develop a full plan to return your property back to its original non damaged state.
 Here’s what we do:

 1. Assess the damage

 First, we’ll come in and walk through the property and figure out what exactly has to be done.
 This can include pumping out the water, removing drywall, carpeting, etc.

 We remove all items made of wood, cloth, or other porous surfaces to keep them from getting damaged even more.
 They are stored in a safe place until the area is dried out.

 Using water pumps and other water extraction equipment, we remove the water from the area.
 While this is happening, air movers and dehumidifiers are also going to provide even more water removal power.

 4. Drying the space

-- Drying the area: Similar to removing the water, dehumidifiers and fans will be used to help make sure everything is thoroughly dry, in order to avoid mold and mildew from forming.
+Dehumidifiers and fans are used to make sure everything is dried thoroughly to avoid mold and mildew from forming.

 5. Perform any Necessary Repairs